 The long and painful recovery from burn injuries cannot be overstated.
 Children and adults alike are prone to nightmares, anxiety, depression and other post-traumatic effects, especially when they are in chronic pain or have been left severely disfigured.

-We are here to assist with day-to-day legal issues and hardships that arise while we are pursuing long-term compensation for burn injury victims.
+Our Long Island attorneys are here to assist with day-to-day legal issues and hardships that arise while we are pursuing long-term compensation for burn injury victims.
 Contact us at 866-895-0420 for a free consultation, or e-mail us and we will respond immediately.
 We make home and hospital visits.